-Test Description: Step numbers refer to step numbers on diagnostic chart.
+Test Description: Numbers below refer to circled numbers on the diagnostic chart.

-- With the ignition "ON", engine stopped, the solenoid should not be energized and vacuum should not pass to the EGR valve.
+- 1. With the ignition "ON," engine stopped, the solenoid should not be energized and vacuum should not pass to the EGR valve.
 Grounding the diagnostic terminal will energize the solenoid and allow vacuum to pass to valve. - 2.
 Checks for plugged EGR passages.
 If passages are plugged, the engine may have severe detonation on acceleration. - 3.
 The EGR solenoid will not be energized in Park or Neutral.
 This test will determine if the Park/Neutral switch input is being received by the ECM.

-• Before replacing ECM, use ohmmeter and check the resistance of each ECM controlled relay and solenoid coil.
+Before replacing ECM, use an ohmmeter and check the resistance of each ECM controlled relay and solenoid coil.
+Refer To ECM QDR check procedure, Figure 3-18.